UoB-COMSM0110/2024-group-3/README.md

 **Postconditions**

-The game ends when the snake collides with a wall or an enemy.
+The game ends when the user snake collides with a wall or an enemy.
 The player's score is recorded and can be displayed.

 **Basic Flow**